gmcmacran/functional_playground/README.md

 ## Installation

-This package will not on cran.
-A stable version can be installed with:
+This package will not be on cran.
+A stable version can be installed
+with:

 ``` r
 # install.packages("devtools")